deepakgit-1/GDP-and-Productivity-of-Indian-Cities-Analysis-and-PowerBI-Dashboard-development/README.md

 Power BI – For creating powerful, interactive dashboards and charts.
 Streamlit - For building a simple, intuitive web-based data dashboard.
 Python (Pandas, Matplotlib) – For data preprocessing and exploration.
--Google colab - Platform to do data preprocessing.

 🧠 Learning Outcomes